Aselith/COMP3421-21T3-Ass2/JUSTIFICATION.md

 ### Please give instructions for how a viewer/player should interact with this scene to see all the content you have created.

 Instructions can be seen when the player firsts boots up the game.
+The player needs to input their desired world size, the world preset, and their render distance.
 How the player interacts with the scene depends on what they create.
 They may create a race course to race around, a parkour map like the one given in the preset, create pixel art, or rebuild the marccoin.
 Instructions is also given at the start of this markdown file.

 All features (Besides a few preset worlds and a few blocks) are demonstrated in the following demo videos: